Flag

 World Bank: Control of Corruption Percentile Rank 37

 Zambia's anti-corruption framework, governed by the Anti-Corruption Act of 2012 and the National Anti-Corruption Policy of 2009, faces significant challenges in implementation due to limited capacity and corruption within government institutions.
-Although recent efforts have been made to strengthen legal frameworks and prosecute high-ranking officials, corruption remains pervasive, particularly in public procurement and law enforcement.
-The government's initiatives to enhance transparency and encourage ethical practices in private companies are ongoing, but the overall business environment continues to be hindered by rampant bribery and inefficiencies.
+Despite the establishment of a fast-track financial crimes court and efforts to prosecute high-ranking officials, corruption remains pervasive, particularly in public procurement and the police service.
+The government's initiatives, including the Public Disclosure Act and the Integrity Committees Initiative, aim to combat corruption, but enforcement remains weak, hindering foreign investment and the overall business environment.

 Economy

-Zambia's economy, with a GDP of $22.15 billion in 2021, has faced significant challenges, including a contraction of 3.0 percent in 2020 and a modest recovery of only 1.0 percent in 2021.
-The country is heavily reliant on its mining sector, which accounts for 77% of exports and 39% of government revenue, and ongoing debt issues hinder its growth potential.
-Recent reforms under President Hakainde Hichilema's administration have aimed to stabilize the economy and attract investment, particularly in mining and other sectors.
+Zambia's economy, with a GDP of $22.15 billion in 2021, has faced significant challenges, including a contraction of 3.0 percent in 2020 and slow recovery with only 1.0 percent growth in 2021.
+The country is heavily reliant on its mining sector, which accounts for 77% of exports and 39% of government revenue, but ongoing debt issues and economic reforms are critical for future growth, as highlighted by the IMF's forecast of 4.1 percent GDP growth in 2023 contingent on debt relief.

-Zambia's investment climate has been hindered by a history of economic challenges, including a significant debt overhang and corruption, which have created barriers for private sector investment.
-However, under President Hakainde Hichilema's administration, there have been efforts to improve the investment environment through macroeconomic reforms, a new minerals tax policy aimed at attracting investment, and the establishment of forums for public-private dialogue.
-Despite these advancements, issues such as high costs of doing business, lack of transparency, and inadequate infrastructure continue to pose challenges for foreign investors.
+Zambia's investment climate has been hindered by a history of economic challenges, including a significant debt overhang and corruption, which have affected its reputation as an investment destination.
+However, under President Hakainde Hichilema's administration, there have been efforts to improve the investment environment through macroeconomic reforms, including a new minerals tax policy aimed at attracting investment in the mining sector.
+Despite these efforts, ongoing issues such as bureaucratic inefficiencies, high costs of doing business, and a lack of skilled labor continue to pose challenges for potential investors.

 Floating Section Image